Voted Best Personal Injury Law Firm By Georgia Lawyers

 Most cases settle, but personal injury lawyers negotiate aggressively with insurers to avoid lowball offers, leveraging evidence to secure fair payouts.
 If needed, they litigate, presenting compelling cases to judges or juries, as Matt Wetherington’s team has, achieving significant verdicts.
 Their trial readiness ensures maximum recovery, whether for injuries or wrongful death in a MARTA bus crash.

-Why Choose Wetherington Law Firm?
+Why Choose Wetherington Law Firm as Your Atlanta Bus Accident Attorneys?

 At Wetherington Law Firm, we know how to navigate the complexities of these claims.
 Our team understands how to handle large insurance companies and negotiate settlements for clients injured on MARTA buses, private buses, and school buses.